shearichard/py-parse-en-lang-sentences/README.md

 Parse English language sentences to find the nouns and verbs

 # parenlang.py
+Unfortunately, the blog post cited here has been removed from medium.com and I can't find it on archive.ore.
+It might be worth trying archive.org again in the future as the problem may be a transitory one.

 Initial work based on [this blog post](https://medium.com/analytics-vidhya/get-nouns-verbs-noun-and-verb-phrases-6a378259084).

 # noungrabber.py